meadowsjared/VSCode-keybindings-for-Android-Studio/README.md

 - On the next dialog, click "OK" to retart Android Studio to reload the settings.

 You should now have the VSCode keybindings available to use in Android Studio!

+There were made using "Android Studio 3.4 Canary 4"